Who are the Institutional Holders in Milestone Scientific Inc. (MLSS)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 2.61 million shares valued at $3.63 million.
-The investor’s holdings represent 4.10% of the MLSS Shares outstanding.
+The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 2.55 million shares valued at $5.4 million.
+The investor’s holdings represent 4.00% of the MLSS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 2.11 million shares valued at $4.48 million to account for 3.31% of the shares outstanding.
-The other top investors are Bridgeway Capital Management, Inc. which holds 0.49 million shares representing 0.77% and valued at over $0.68 million, while Northern Trust Corporation holds 0.68% of the shares totaling 0.43 million with a market value of $0.6 million.
+The other top investors are Bridgeway Capital Management, Inc. which holds 0.58 million shares representing 0.90% and valued at over $1.22 million, while State Street Corporation holds 0.85% of the shares totaling 0.54 million with a market value of $1.15 million.

-The stock witnessed a 33.70% loss in the last 1 month and extending the period to 3 months gives it a 151.02%, and is -2.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.80% over the week and 9.24% over the month.
+The stock witnessed a 36.86% loss in the last 1 month and extending the period to 3 months gives it a 148.34%, and is 2.74% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.39% over the week and 9.62% over the month.

 Milestone Scientific Inc. (MLSS) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Milestone Scientific Inc. (MLSS) is a “Buy”.
-1 analysts offering their recommendations for the stock have an average rating of 2.50, where 0 rate it as a Hold and 0 think it is a “Overweight”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Milestone Scientific Inc. (MLSS) is a “Overweight”.
+2 analysts offering their recommendations for the stock have an average rating of 2.50, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 Milestone Scientific Inc. (MLSS) Insider Activity

-A total of 76 insider transactions have happened at Milestone Scientific Inc. (MLSS) in the last six months, with sales accounting for 45 and purchases happening 31 times.
-The most recent transaction is an insider sale by Trombetta Giandomenico, the company’s Director.
-SEC filings show that Trombetta Giandomenico sold 10,000 shares of the company’s common stock on Feb 11 at a price of $3.85 per share for a total of $38500.0.
-Following the sale, the insider now owns 9.92 million shares.
+A total of 78 insider transactions have happened at Milestone Scientific Inc. (MLSS) in the last six months, with sales accounting for 47 and purchases happening 31 times.
+The most recent transaction is an insider sale by Bernhard Leslie, the company’s Director.
+SEC filings show that Bernhard Leslie sold 20,000 shares of the company’s common stock on Feb 17 at a price of $3.61 per share for a total of $72200.0.
+Following the sale, the insider now owns 45000.0 shares.

-Milestone Scientific Inc. disclosed in a document filed with the SEC on Feb 08 that Trombetta Giandomenico (Director) sold a total of 10,000 shares of the company’s common stock.
-The trade occurred on Feb 08 and was made at $3.35 per share for $33534.0.
-Following the transaction, the insider now directly holds 9.93 million shares of the MLSS stock.
+Milestone Scientific Inc. disclosed in a document filed with the SEC on Feb 16 that Bernhard Leslie (Director) sold a total of 25,000 shares of the company’s common stock.
+The trade occurred on Feb 16 and was made at $3.87 per share for $96750.0.
+Following the transaction, the insider now directly holds 65000.0 shares of the MLSS stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.